Last Updated on February 17, 2025 by Admin

 What is food processing?

 Simply put, food processing is the act of converting and transforming foods from one form to another, making them consumable, marketable and edible.
 While the food processing process has several positive sides, it should always be done in controlled environments, following safety and precautions.
-Otherwise, foods laced with excessive preservatives and additives, colouring etc., can cause health issues.
+Otherwise, foods laced with excessive preservatives and additives, coloring etc., can cause health issues.

 What are the methods of food processing?